 The process to setup and use Multiple Score Sheets is the same as above, with the exception of adding additional sheets.

-To add additional Score Sheets, navigate to:
+To create additional Score Sheets:

 - Contacts > Scoring Rules.

 - Add a Sheet Name and click Save.

 - Follow the scoring setup guide in the above accordions to populate your sheets.

 - The Change Field Value step in automated programs and list maintenance programs, when setting the field to overall behavior score or campaign score.

 - In query segments based on overall behavior score or campaign score.

 - When creating a new list based on overall behavior score or campaign score.